Local Knowledge: Janet Chan from Siem Reap

-They’re generally people unconnected to tourism.
-We’ve interviewed artists, chefs, singers, a filmmaker, musicians, a surfing instructor, an oceanographer, a photographer, an author, an art director, a cultural historian, a pro horserider, restaurant critics, a sports project manager, an event manager, graphic designers, food bloggers, fashion designers, shop owners, publishers, and sometimes simply old friends.
+We’ve interviewed local artists, chefs, singers, a filmmaker, musicians, a surfing instructor, an oceanographer, a photographer, an author, an art director, a cultural historian, a pro horserider, restaurant critics, a sports project manager, an event manager, graphic designers, food bloggers, fashion designers, shop owners, publishers, and sometimes simply old friends.
 Phew!
 We’ve been busy.

-Out of 46 Local Knowledge interviews, there have only been a handful of exceptions where we’ve interviewed tour guides (in Krakow, Cape Town, Alberobello, and Kotor), hotel staff (in the Masai Mara), a concierge (in Bali), and a riad manager-cook (in Marrakech), and that’s because those people were special.
+Out of scores of Local Knowledge interviews, there have only been a handful where we’ve interviewed tour guides (in Krakow, Cape Town, Alberobello, and Kotor), hotel employees (in the Masai Mara), and holiday rental staff, including a concierge in Bali and a riad manager-cook in Marrakech.
+That’s because those people were special.
 They touched us in some way — generally with their warmth, their passion for the place, and their generosity when it came to sharing their local knowledge.

 Janet Chan is one of those people.
-A Sydney girl, born in Hong Kong, Janet lives in Siem Reap, where she manages the PR, sales and marketing for Hotel de la Paix.
-One of her tasks is to assist a visiting writer-photographer team like us to get what we need to produce the best possible stories we can.
-Normally, this involves things like making sure rooms are available to photograph, enabling us to shoot public spaces, bars and restaurants, coordinating with chefs to shoot photographs of dishes we tried and liked, liaising with staff to shoot portraits, and answering all my questions.
+A Sydney girl, born in Hong Kong, Janet lives in Siem Reap, where she manages the PR for Hotel de la Paix.
+One of her tasks is to assist visiting writer-photographer teams like us to get what we need to produce the best possible stories we can.
+Normally, this involves things like making sure rooms are available to photograph to coordinating with chefs to shoot dishes we tried and liked.

-Janet did all that and did it well, and — along with her colleague Christina, who handles guest relations — went out of her way to assist in other ways as well.
+Janet did that, but, along with her colleague Christina, who handles guest relations, she went out of her way to help us get to know their Siem Reap.
 As our magazine story was focused on the chic side of Siem Reap, I had a long list of shops, restaurants, cafés and bars I’d uncovered during research that I wanted to check out.
-Janet and Christina not only went through my list and gave advice, they arranged appointments for us with people like fashion designer Eric Raisina, hired a tuk-tuk, showed us around, and introduced us to locals, from artisans to chefs.
+Janet and Christina not only went through my list and gave advice, they arranged for us to meet up with people like fashion designer Eric Raisina, showed us around, and introduced us to locals, from artisans to chefs.
 We got twice as much done in half the time it would normally take us.

 What really struck us about Janet was her passion for Siem Reap.
-With ten years experience in tourism, it was obviously the chance to work for such a beautiful hotel that drew her to Siem Reap, but something else is keeping her there.
-Since we left Siem Reap, Janet hasn’t emailed me about hotel promotions or packages, she’s got in touch about projects she’s promoting for the community — from helping clothe and feed disadvantaged families to raising funds to rebuild houses damaged in the recent floods.
-I not only want to know about what they’re doing there, I want to help.
+It was obviously the beautiful hotel that drew her to the town, but something else was keeping her there.
+After we left Siem Reap, Janet hasn’t emailed me about hotel promotions or packages, as most PRs would, she has got in touch about projects she’s promoting for the community — from helping clothe and feed disadvantaged families to raising funds to rebuild houses damaged in recent floods.

 When I asked Janet what makes Siem Reap special for her, her answer didn’t surprise me: “The people, definitely!”